nhairs/python-json-logger/docs/quickstart.md

 ## Usage

-Python JSON Logger provides `logging.Formatter`s that encode the logged message into JSON.
-Although a variety of JSON encoders are supported, in the following examples we will use the [pythonjsonlogger.json.JsonFormatter][] which uses the the `json` module from the standard library.
+Python JSON Logger provides [`logging.Formatter`](https://docs.python.org/3/library/logging.html#logging.Formatter) classes that encode the logged message into JSON.
+Although [a variety of JSON encoders are supported](#alternate-json-encoders), the following examples will use the [JsonFormatter][pythonjsonlogger.json.JsonFormatter] which uses the the `json` module from the standard library.

 ### Integrating with Python's logging framework